mu1633/mu1633.github.io/README.md

 4.Set aside half an hour every day to learn English.
 Communication is really important.
 I don't want other people to be affected by my poor spoken English.

+5.Cooking, yes, cooking something delicious is also something I like to do, because I think there will be a lot of times I need to cook in the future.
+I can't resist eating.

-5.Last but not least, hope to meet my soulmate.
+6.Last but not least, hope to meet my soulmate.